uit-sok-1003-h21/notebooks/.ipynb_checkpoints/tips_and_tricks-checkpoint.md

          git reset --hard
          git pull

-     b) If you want stash the changes in a dirty working directory away
+     b) If files have changed, and you want discard those changes, but also stash the changes in a dirty working directory.

          git stash